Our knowledge of orthopaedics. Your best health.

 If these tests do not confirm the infection, your doctor may order additional tests, such as a computerized tomography (CT) scan, tagged white blood cell scan, or magnetic resonance imaging (MRI) scan, although this is rare.

-If the suspected infection is near a joint, your doctor will probably use a needle to draw fluid from the joint.
+If the suspected infection is near a joint, your doctor may use a needle to draw fluid from the joint.
 This fluid will then be analyzed to determine if bacteria are present.

 Because a healing fracture may show the same positive test results as an infection, it is often hard for doctors to firmly diagnose an infection after a fracture.
 It is often up to the knowledge and experience of the doctor to determine whether there is an infection.